haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 **Notes**:
 - the flag `-m` allows to define which modules must be copied, and modules `0` (for `0_topoaa`) and `4`  (for `4_flexref`) are space separated.
 - in this case, we also copy the content of `0_topoaa`, this is because topologies are stored in this module directory, and we must have access to them if we are using an other module requiering CNS topology to run.
+- it is often recommended to **always** copy the `topoaa` directory, as we will often require the topologies later un the workflow.

 **WARNING**:
 To copy the content of a run and modify the paths, we are using the `sed` command, searching to replace the previous run directory name (`run1`) to the new one (`run2`) in all the generated files to make sure that paths will be functional in the new run directory.